ModelEarth/community/farmfresh/README.md

 The follow resides in the scrapper subfolder.
 Please ensure that you have installed all the above dependencies.
+Run the following in the scrapper folder:

 - `source bin/activate` : Activate python3 virtual environment.

+Or:

+	source .env/usr/local/bin/activate

+Or maybe one of these (need to test)

+	poetry new myproject
+	poetry init

 - `yarn install` : Install dependencies.
 - `make all`: Scrape, process, and merge.
 - The results are placed into the folder `out/merged/`.